The cryptocurrency craze continues.

 But is it true?

 Sure, a fiat money system where central banks can and do literally print money at will has its weaknesses.
-That’s why hard assets like gold are so popular among smart investors: as real stores of value, they provide a safety net against currency depreciation.
+That’s why hard assets like gold are so popular among smart investors: as real stores of value, they provide a safety net against currency depreciation and economic collapse.

 However, it’s doubtful that the same applies to cryptocurrencies.
-Despite what the crypto-evangelists will tell you, digital tokens will never and can never replace gold as your financial hedge.
+Despite what the crypto-evangelists will tell you, digital tokens will never and can never replace physical gold bullion as your financial hedge.

 Here are six reasons why.